mage-os/mage-os-website/src/pages/get-involved.md

 description: Get Involved
 ---

-Want to get involved with Mage-OS?
+Want to help out with Mage-OS?
 We'd love to have you!
+Since the Mage-OS project is still relatively young, you have a tremendous opportunity to have a positive impact on the project and community by getting involved today.

 ## Join the discussion